Student-developed

 Assembly Phase

-AIRIS is our piggyback payload for the ADAPT mission, a high-altitude WashU Physics, NASA-funded mission which will demonstrate the APT detector on gamma ray burst transients.
+Our piggyback payload to the ADAPT mission, a high-altitude WashU Physics, NASA-funded mission which will demonstrate the APT detector on gamma ray burst transients.
 Our payload will improve upon transient source predictions by imaging the sky space with a rotating optical telescope, the results of which will be forwarded to the NASA General Coordinates Network for further observation by ground telescopes around the world.

 Q2-2027